mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 subject inside a company.
 Honestly, we have been like, we, I think on the revision for like, we call it career paths, version four, we have not rolled this out yet because we are not kind of like, sure how to do this.
-So we have not really found like this Hellyer solution where we are just like, you know, this makes a lot of sense, like this.
+So we have not really found like this healthier solution where we are just like, you know, this makes a lot of sense, like this.
 You know, and this fits the company that we want to build in the culture we want to build a, yeah.
 So I hope, you know, at some point we will find this and, you